The Return of 'Allo 'Allo!: Plot

 One day in the 1950s, following the end of World War II, cafe owner René Artois is spending his time quietly working on his memoirs within his cafe, and enjoying the peace that has come despite the drop in business when the Germans were defeated.
 Helped out by his waitress Yvette Carte-Blanche, René works to complete several details he has yet to fill in, and is surprised when he receives visitors.
 His first visitor, Michelle Dubois, arrives with a Légion d'honneur medal to reward him for his bravery during the war, which she reveals had fallen down a gap while working at Nouvion's post office, while inquiring about the memoir.
 His second visitor, Officer Crabtree, also inquires about the memoir, but reveals how he found life in France too good to consider returning to England after the war, particularly after becoming a "fluent" French speaker.

-His next two visitors turn out to be Mimi Labonq, his former waitress who left the cafe during the war, and Ernest LeClerc, his former pianist, who reveal that the pair married after LeClerc won a fortune in Monte Carlo.
+His next two visitors are Mimi Labonq, his former waitress who left the cafe during the war, and Ernest LeClerc, his former pianist, who reveal that the pair married after LeClerc won a fortune in Monte Carlo.
 Although saddened, René takes an opportunity to embrace Mimi in her husband's absence, before managing to lie his way out of discovery when LeClerc nearly catches them together.
-His final visitor turns out to be Hubert Gruber, a former lieutenant in the German army who now serves as a chauffeur for Mimi and LeClerc, who is happy with his life but admits he still misses René.
+His final visitor is Hubert Gruber, a former lieutenant in the German army who now serves as a chauffeur for Mimi and LeClerc.
+Gruber states that while he is happy with his life, he still misses René.

-After finally completing his memoirs, René admits to the viewers and audience how much his life changed since the German occupation of Nouvion.
-Upon learning he is finished, Yvette decides to invites his old friends in to toast his memoir's completition with wine, whereupon, joined by the sudden arrival of British pilots Fairfax and Carstairs, they enjoy their drinks.
+After completing his memoirs, René admits to the viewers and audience how much his life has changed since the German occupation of Nouvion.
+Upon learning he is finished, Yvette decides to invite his old friends in to toast his memoir's completion with wine.
+Joined by the British pilots Fairfax and Carstairs, the party enjoy their drinks.